EnterpriseDB/tpa/RELNOTES.md

 - Deploy harp-proxy with the "builtin" proxy instead of pgbouncer

-  This change applies to existing clusters, which will be transparently reconfigured to use the new proxy mode when you run `tpaexec deploy`.
+  This change applies to existing clusters, which will be transparently reconfigured to use the new proxy mode when you run `tpaexec deploy.

   Future versions of harp will no longer support embedded pgbouncer, but for now, you can set `harp_proxy_mode: pgbouncer` explicitly to keep using it.